sourcegraph/about/blogposts/strange-loop-2019-observability-superpowers-for-developers.md

 _Note from Rainya: My favorite use of American pop-culture reference material in the whole presentation was when Christine used Meeko (the racoon from the animated film Pocahontas) to illustrate the "expected" outcome, and then Rocket (the racoon from Guardians of the Galaxy), for the "actual" outcome._

-As a real world example of the value of including Observability in software development, @ceejbbot recently posted a thread about how her team  prioritized observability, leading to the direct quote “it no longer feels like a scary fucking conundrum” in regards to performance problems they were experiencing. [https://threader.app/thread/1169408562855940097](https://threader.app/thread/1169408562855940097)
+As a real world example of the value of including Observability in software development, @ceejbbot recently posted a thread about how her team  prioritized observability, leading to the direct quote “it no longer feels like a scary fucking conundrum” in regards to performance problems they were experiencing. ([https://threader.app/thread/1169408562855940097](https://threader.app/thread/1169408562855940097))

 By folding Observability into the development process, we create a virtuous cycle that shortens the feedback loop from production to the developer.
 Adding “Observe” in the development cycle is more than a set of tools or a set of data.
 It is also about process and the culture of a team practicing looking through the code together.

 ## Training Montage

-> “Having Thor’s hammer doesn’t make you Thor.” ~ hristine Chen
+> “Having Thor’s hammer doesn’t make you Thor.” ~Christine Chen

 ### Teach Prod Tools to Speak Dev